Docverter/docverter/README.md

 # Docverter Server

 Docverter is a document conversion server with an HTTP interface.
-It wrap the following open source software:
+It wrap the following open source software in a JRuby app:

 * [Pandoc](http://johnmacfarlane.net/pandoc/) for plain text to HTML and ePub conversion
 * [Flying Saucer](http://code.google.com/p/flying-saucer/) for HTML to PDF